 SBRI provides innovative solutions to challenges faced by the public sector.
 This can lead to better public services and improved efficiency and effectiveness.
 SBRI supports economic growth and enables the development of innovative products and services.
 It does this through the public procurement of research and development (R&D).
 SBRI generates new business opportunities for companies and provides a route to market for their ideas.
 It also bridges the seed funding gap experienced by many early-stage companies.

 You can find information on how to enter this competition in the invitation to tender document, which is available for download on our secure site after registration.

 Questions related to the particular requirements of this competition should be addressed directly to Procurement.Scotland@forestry.gsi.gov.uk.

-You will be able to find answers to common questions on the Public contracts Scotland page.
+You will be able to find answers to common questions and slides from the briefing event on the Public Contracts Scotland page.

 If you want help to find a project partner, contact the Knowledge Transfer Network.

 If you need more information, email us at